Immunizations: Bringing Newcomer Children Up-to-date

 - Even written documentation is not always reliable.

-- A ‘catch-up’ schedule is available from the National Advisory Committee on Immunization, and should be used for children who are not fully immunized in accordance with current guidelines.
+- Provincial and territorial catch-up immunization schedules for infants and children are available from the National Advisory Committee on Immunization, and should be used for children who are not fully immunized according to current guidelines.

-- Newcomer families and their health care providers need easy-to-follow instructions for future vaccinations.
+- Newcomer families and their health care providers need clear and easy-to-follow instructions for future vaccination visits.

-Ensuring that a child new to Canada is ‘up-to-date’ with all immunizations poses unique challenges.
-Confirming or updating childhood immunizations is not a part of the immigration medical examination, and it cannot be assumed that newly arrived children are completely immunized.
-Even if they were ‘caught up’ in their country of origin, they are probably under-immunized by Canadian standards.
-Careful examination of any vaccine records a child does have is important, but remember: such documents are often written in a foreign language and may be inaccurate or even falsified.
+Ensuring that a child new to Canada is up-to-date with all immunizations is an important task that poses some unique challenges.
+Confirming or updating childhood immunizations is not a part of the routine immigration medical examination, and clinicians cannot assume that newly arrived children have received all of the vaccinations recommended for children in Canada.
+Careful examination of any vaccine records a child does have is important, but remember: such documents may require translation and may be inaccurate or even falsified.

 When a little vaccine history is as good as none

-A family from the Congo has recently arrived in Canada as refugees.
+A family from the Democratic Republic of Congo recently arrived in Canada as refugees.
 They have 4 children.
-They have spent the last few years in various refugee camps in Tanzania and Kenya, and speak little English.
-The father only speaks and understands Swahili.
-You request the assistance of an interpreter, who is able to tell you that the children are 4 months, 26 months, 6 years and 14 years of age.
+They have spent the last several years in various refugee camps in Tanzania and Kenya, and speak little English or French.
+The father only speaks and understands Lingala and some Swahili.
+With the assistance of an interpreter, the family tells you that the children are 4 months, 26 months, 6 years and 14 years of age.
 The parents have a paper indicating that their 4-month-old girl received 4 doses of DPT, 3 doses of OPV and 3 doses of hepatitis B vaccine.
 They have no vaccine records for the other children.
 The parents recall being told that their two eldest children had measles when they were young.
-As far as the parents know, all their children are healthy now, although they had several episodes of diarrheal illness and respiratory infection while living in the camps.
+As far as the parents know, all of the children are healthy now, although they had several episodes of diarrheal illness and respiratory infections while living in the refugee camps.

 - Accurate and reliable information on the immunization status of children who are new to Canada is not always available.

-- Involving an interpreter when there is a language difficulty can greatly enhance communication between the family and health care professionals.
+- Involving an interpreter when there is a language barrier can greatly enhance communication between the family and health care professionals.
+Whenever possible, a trained interpreter or interpreter service (e.g. language line) should be used.
+Friends or family members—particularly children—should not be used as interpreters.

 - While the youngest child has an immunization document, her age and the number of doses of vaccine she has reportedly received suggest that doses have been given too close together in some cases (i.e., less than 4 weeks apart for DPT) or that the documentation itself is inaccurate.

 - All the children will need to be started on a catch-up schedule appropriate for their age.
-Although the parents were told that two of their children had measles, this does not necessarily mean they are immune: many rashes might be called ‘measles’.
-All the children will need to be immunized against measles.
+Although the parents were told that two of their children had measles, this does not necessarily mean they are immune: many rashes may be misdiagnosed as ‘measles’.
+All of the children > 12 months of age will need to be immunized against measles.

 STEP 1: Which immunizations has this child received?